vaitekunas/unixsock/Readme.md

 * Accessible only on the host by a user having permission to read the socket file.
 * No need to implement additional authentication methods - authentication can be handled by the ssh agent
-* No need to build a UI (although a UI could be more comfortable in some cases).
+* No need to build a UI (although it could be more comfortable in some cases).
 Building a sysadmin UI usually requires additional security measures, user isolation and so on.
 In case of UNIX sockets all this is handled by the host.